 A compute shader has access to many of the same resources as fragment and other shader processors, including textures, buffers, image variables, and atomic counters.
-It does not have any predefined inputs nor any fixed-function outputs.
+It does not have fixed-function outputs.
 It is not part of the graphics pipeline and its visible side effects are through changes to images, storage buffers, and atomic counters.